• Skip to primary navigation

 Split your lemon juice into two parts.
 Don't stress too much about this - it doesn’t have to be exact.

-Then, split your water into two parts with 2 ½ cups in each part.
+Then, split your water into two parts, with 2 1/2 cups in each part.

-🍳 Stovetop Directions
+🍳 Stovetop Peach Lemonade Directions

-Add one portion of water (2 ½ cups), half of your lemon juice, all of your lemon zest, and ¾ of a cup of sugar, to a medium-sized pot.
+Add one portion of water (2 1/2 cups), half of your lemon juice, all of your lemon zest, and 3/4 of a cup of sugar to a medium-sized pot.
 (Picture 1)

-Bring this mixture to a boil and let it simmer for about 5 - 7 minutes.
-You want your peaches to be squishy and the peach skin should start peeling off.
-(If you are using frozen peaches, they might not have skin - you just want to let the peaches get really squishy.)
+Bring this mixture to a boil and let it simmer for about 5 – 7 minutes.
+You want your peaches to be squishy, and the peach skin should start peeling off.
+(If you are using frozen peaches, they might not have skin – you just want to let the peaches get really squishy.)
 (Picture 2)

 When you can safely handle this mixture, strain it over a bowl topped with a colander or a metal strainer and mash up your peaches with a potato masher or a fork to get all the yummy goodness out of them.
 When I say mash, I mean squish them to oblivion and make a huge mess.
 It is actually quite fun.
 You want to sort of press the peaches into the colander and scrape them through it.
 This will push the pulp through a little bit, but that’s okay for right now.
 This will leave you with a peach lemonade concentrate-like mixture.
 (Picture 3)